 When conflicts arise in partnerships, the CPO’s relationship skills become crucial.
 They can initiate a meeting with the partner’s leadership team to foster an open dialogue.
 By addressing concerns, the CPO helps prevent the partnership from deteriorating, showcasing the importance of strong communication with partners.
 Lastly, participating in executive roundtables allows CPOs to engage with industry leaders.
 During these discussions, they can exchange ideas and gather insights on market trends.
 This networking keeps the CPO informed and enables them to adapt partnership strategies based on real-time feedback, further solidifying their role.

-4. Negotiation and conflict resolution
+4. Negotiation and Conflict Resolution

 Negotiation and conflict resolution skills are essential for a Chief Partnership Officer (CPO).
 In fact, according to IESE Business School of Navara, the ability to manage change and adversity were listed among top 10 skills that every C-level should possess.